 Across the UK, modern slavery has increased significantly in recent years and is a growing safeguarding concern for all local authorities due to its seriousness and impact on the people who are exploited.
+This position remains unchanged.

 Today slavery refers to someone being exploited and completely controlled by someone else, without being able to leave.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
-This can include sexual and criminal exploitation.
+This can also include sexual and criminal exploitation.